Man On The Run

 I had a ballpark figure of what I’d pay for tickets.
 I’m thinking ….
 I don’t know, 400?
 800?
 But no. $4200.
 For two.
 I’m like what, again.

 Now, thing is, I have the money but really, Paul?
 I mean this isn’t a Stubhub or Ticket Master issue.
-Paul had a hand in this.
 What about the people who’ve got no fucking money?
 Don’t they ever get to see you?
 Don’t they matter?

 The guy has more money than God.
 I don’t get it and he doesn’t have all that much more time to spend it.
 I guess unless you’re somebody who has that much you’ll never know how it feels to want more.